m-ulmestrand/self-driving-ai/README.md

 The neural network is designed with PyTorch (1.8.1+cu102).
 In addition, NumPy (1.18.5) is used for many operations and information storing.
 To remove a lot of computational burden, I have used Numba (0.51.2) for several movement handling operations, collision detections, as well as distance measuring etc. For parsing command line arguments, argparse (1.4.0) is used.

 # Tutorial for running the scripts
 First of, make sure you have all of the necessary packages.
-Have a virtual environment set up.
-For example, you can then either use either `pip install numpy` or `conda install numpy` if you're using Conda (I stick to pip).
-For installing PyTorch, see https://pytorch.org/.
-The other packages are available on pip (I don't know about conda).
+Have a virtual environment set up, and install the necessary packages listed under Dependencies.
 ## Drawing tracks